ValbertoFeitosa/machine-learning-school-dropout/README.md

 # Problem

-School dropout is one of the main challenges faced by educational institutions.
+School dropout remains one of the major challenges faced by educational institutions.

-Research has shown that poor academic performance during the first semester is one of the strongest indicators associated with future dropout.
+Previous studies indicate that poor academic performance during the first semester is one of the strongest indicators associated with future dropout.

-This project aims to identify students at risk before academic difficulties become irreversible.
+This work investigates whether Machine Learning techniques can identify students at higher academic risk and support early pedagogical interventions.

 ---

 # Objectives

 - Predict student failure in first-semester Mathematics.
-- Support early pedagogical interventions.
+- Support early educational interventions.
 - Compare supervised Machine Learning algorithms.
 - Evaluate predictive performance using statistical metrics.
 - Demonstrate the application of Educational Data Mining techniques.